-- Planting cool-season forages on a clean-tilled seedbed results in earlier and higher total forage production compared to overseeding on grass sod.
+• Planting cool-season forages on a clean-tilled seedbed results in earlier and higher total forage production compared to overseeding on grass sod.
 If overseeding on bahiagrass, the sod should be disked to 30% disturbance.
 For overseeding on bermudagrass, a pasture drill or no-till drill can be used alone.
-Excess warm-season forage should always be removed as hay or by grazing before planting the cool-season forage. - Success of winter pastures depends on adequate rainfall.
+Excess warm-season forage should always be removed as hay or by grazing before planting the cool-season forage.

+- Unless irrigated, success of winter pastures depends on adequate rainfall.
 This is especially true when overseeding. - In central and south peninsular Florida, sod seeding (overseeding) of cool-season annuals into an established grass sod often fails because of insufficient soil moisture and warm-season grass competition.
-Sod seeding is generally not recommended unless irrigation is available or rainfall is adequate. - Look for opportunities to plant on a clean-till seedbed, such as following vegetables or a row crop, after lifting sod, or in a pasture renovation program where the sod is plowed or turned under.

-- In south central Florida, small grains and ryegrass have been successfully grown on flatwoods in a pasture renovation program.
-If the sod is turned with a moldboard plow (late October-early November), with the soil harrowed, planted, and packed the same day, there will usually be enough moisture conserved to establish the new planting.
-If equipment and labor do not allow such a rapid progression of work, then it may be best to turn the sod, disk in early to mid-October, and wait for adequate rainfall before planting. - Winter legumes are more dependable on the heavier clay soils of northwestern Florida or on sandy soils underlain by a clay layer compared to deep upland sands or sandy flatwoods.
-However, white clover and ryegrass overseeded can also be grown successfully on flatwoods soils in northeast Florida and south central Florida where the soil remains moist throughout the growing season. - Remember to add the correct inoculant (nitrogen-fixing bacteria) to the legume seed before planting.
+Sod seeding is generally not recommended unless irrigation is available, or rainfall is adequate.
+An application of herbicide to induce dormancy is recommended.
+Consult your local UF/IFAS Extension agent for recommendations. - Look for opportunities to plant on a clean-till seedbed (e.g., after vegetables or a row crop, after lifting sod, or in a pasture renovation program where the sod is plowed or turned under). - In south-central Florida, small grains and ryegrass have been successfully grown on flatwoods in a pasture renovation program.
+Moisture is the most limiting factor, given the recommended timing of planting is generally dry.
+If soil moisture is available, same-day disking (turning the sod) and planting can be done.
+In the event that soil moisture is limited, then it may be best to turn the sod, disk in early to mid-October, and wait for adequate rainfall (generally in December) before planting. - Winter legumes are more dependable on the heavier clay soils of northwestern Florida or on sandy soils underlain by a clay layer compared to deep upland sands or sandy flatwoods.
+However, white clover and ryegrass overseeded can also be grown successfully on flatwoods soils in northeast Florida and south-central Florida where the soil remains moist throughout the growing season. - Remember to add the correct inoculant (nitrogen-fixing bacteria) to the legume seed before planting.
 Coated (already pre-inoculated) seed is sometimes available, but seed coatings with bacteria have a limited shelf life and may be costly compared to purchasing raw seed and inoculant separately and mixing just prior to planting.
 Be aware of proper storage for pre-inoculated seeds or inoculants; excess heat can kill bacteria.